-The Scholarship Application period will open April 1st, 2020 and remain open until April 30th, 2020.
+The Scholarship Application period will open in the second quarter of 2020.
 Awards will be made for the 2020-2021 academic year; award amount will remain up to $7500 per academic year.

->

-> If you have any questions regarding the scholarship, please contact the Wynn Employee Foundation team at email@example.com or call
+If you have any questions regarding the scholarship, please contact the Wynn Employee Foundation team at email@example.com or call

 Wynn is committed to team members’ individual development, and is furthering its efforts through an employee scholarship program launched in 2018.
 This policy outlines the program administered through the Wynn Employee Foundation.